Consociationalism: Origins

 Consociation was first discussed in the 17th century New England Confederation.
 It described the interassociation and cooperation of the participant self-governing Congregational churches of the various colonial townships of the Massachusetts Bay Colony.
 These were empowered in the civil legislature and magistracy.
 It was debated at length in the Boston Synod of 1662.
 This was when the Episcopalian Act of Uniformity 1662 was being introduced in England.
 Consociationalism was originally discussed in academic terms by the political scientist Arend Lijphart.
 However, Lijphart has stated that he "merely discovered what political practitioners had repeatedly - and independently of both academic experts and one another - invented years earlier".
 Theoretically, consociationalism was inducted from Lijphart's observations of political accommodation in the Netherlands, after which Lijphart argued for a generalizable consociational approach to ethnic conflict regulation.

-The Netherlands, as a consociational state, was between 1857 and 1967 divided into four non-territorial pillars: Calvinist, Catholic, socialist, and general, although until 1917 there was a plurality ("first past the post") electoral system rather than a proportional one.
+The Netherlands, as a consociational state, was between 1857 and 1967 divided into four non-territorial pillars: Calvinist, Catholic, socialist, and liberal, although until 1917 there was a plurality ("first past the post") electoral system rather than a proportional one.
 In their heyday, each comprised tightly organised groups, schools, universities, hospitals and newspapers, all divided along a Balkanised social structure.
 The theory, according to Lijphart, focuses on the role of social elites, their agreement and co-operation, as the key to a stable democracy.
 Based on this initial study of consociational democracy, John McGarry and Brendan O'Leary trace consociationalism back to 1917, when it was first employed in the Netherlands, while Gerhard Lehmbruch suggests "precursors" of consociationalism as early as the 1555 Peace of Augsburg.